 The test is done to detect an infection with the Epstein-Barr virus (EBV).
 EBV causes mononucleosis or mono.
 The EBV antibody test detects not only a recent infection, but also one that occurred in the past.
 It can be used to tell the difference between a recent or previous infection.

-A normal result means no antibodies to EBV was seen in your blood sample.
-This means you have never been infected with EBV.
+A normal result means no antibodies to EBV were seen in your blood sample.
+This result means you have never been infected with EBV.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 A positive result means there are antibodies to EBV in the person's blood, indicating a current or prior infection with EBV.

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include:

 - Infection (a slight risk any time the skin is broken)

 Costello M, Sabatini LM, Yungbluth M. Viral infections.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 55.